abinit/abinit/doc/tutorial/gwr1.md

 We use [[optdriver]] 6 to enter the GWR code and [[gwr_task]] activates a one-shot calculation.
 We ask for a minimax mesh with [[gwr_ntau]] = 6 points.
 This is the minimum number of points one can use at present, and, clearly, it should be subject to convergence studies.
 [[getden_filepath]] specifies the density file used to compute $v_{xc}(\rr)$, while [[getwfk_filepath]] specifies the WFK file with empty states.
 Note that the $\kk$-mesh specified in the input via [[ngkpt]], [[nshiftk]] and [[shiftk]] must agree with the one found in the WFK file.

-[[gwr_boxcutmin]] is set to 1.1 in order to accelerate the calculation, This is one of the parameters that should be subject to convergence studies.
-Please take some time to read the variable description.
+[[gwr_boxcutmin]] is set to 1.1 in order to accelerate the calculation, This is one of the parameters that should be subject to convergence studies as discussed Please take some time to read the variable description before proceeding.

 Now, let us turn our attention to the variables that are also used in the legacy GW code.
 In the [first GW tutorial](/tutorial/gw1), we have already performed convergence studies,